khoitd1997/cat_detection_station/README.md

 - Newest stable kernel(with real-time patch included if possible)
 - Python 3(may be removed later if opencv c++ is used instead)
-- Custom driver for the OV7670, and the temperature sensor, so it needs i2c support
+- Custom driver for pi camera, the humidity, pressure, and temperature sensor, so it needs i2c support
 - Either Bluetooth or wifi support for sending data
 - OTA update if possible(using stuffs like swupdate)